NetherWiki/nether/skyshale/_dev/inbox.md

 As part of their macabre culture, they don't have signs outside their properties, they just hang a stuffed fox on a noose in front of a tree.

+## Shadow library
+I think they should probably operate a shadow library like libgen does, or maybe we fictionalize them contributing to that or zlib.

+## Website
+When we build a website for CDF we can say all hacker spaces and coops are currently closed to the public due to the COVID-19 pandemic.

 # Frame Theory
 We have a quote at the beginning where Skyshale explains these frames are the smallest visible units of consciousness.
 She makes a joke about them being hte 'quantum' of consicousness but also that we all know what a certain someone says about the word quantum being the biggest words in a paper.